-Use of premises for residential purposes if there are two or more dwelling units on any one lot or on its own lot and may be subject to a community titles scheme.
+Means the use of premises for residential purposes if there are two or more dwelling units on any one lot or on its own lot and may be subject to a community titles scheme.

 Multiple Residential does not include a house, as defined herein.